hpgbproductions/FltRec/Commands.md

 - E (Extra): Trim and VTOL sliders, and landing gear.
 - A (Advanced): Weapons and activation groups.

 Recording settings will determine which data sets are recorded.
+This setting is saved in each recording.
 During playback, this information is checked.
 A recorded data set will be locked from player input during playback.

 The following information cannot be recorded:
 - Start values of disabled data sets